dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 The statements used to manage a transaction, follow closely the logic of the Ethereum protocol.
 With Ethereum we can store data on the chain or transafer eth from an address to another.
 What we'll do here is:

 * Prepare a JSON file containing:
-  * a **ethereum noce**
+  * the **ethereum noce**, it is the number of transactions sent from the sender address
   * the **gas price**
   * the **gas limit**
   * the **recipient address**
 * If the transaction is used to store data then we will add to the JSON file the **data**
 * Otherwise if it used to transfer eth we will add the value of the transaction which can be  expressed in wei (**wei value**), gwei (**gwei value**) or eth (**ethereum value**)
 * Then we use the file above, to create a **ethereum transaction**.
-* Finally we'll **sign it** using the key we generated above.
+* Finally we'll **sign** it using the key we generated above.

 ## Fist step: JSON file

-Now Prepare a JSON file containing an ethereum noce, the gas price, the gas limit.
+Now Prepare a JSON file containing the noce, the gas price and the gas limit.
 The file should look like this:

 [](../_media/examples/zencode_cookbook/ethereum/doc_tx_information.json ':include :type=code json')

 ## Create the transaction

 ### Eth transfer

-Now, if you want to trnaser eth, then you will need to add the recipient address and the value to be transfer in the JSON file.
+Now, if you want to transfer eth, then you will need to add the recipient address and the value to be transfer in the JSON file.
 That will look like:

 [](../_media/examples/zencode_cookbook/ethereum/doc_tx_information_eth.json ':include :type=code json')

-you can feed the above json to the script:
+you can feed the above JSON to the script:

 [](../_media/examples/zencode_cookbook/ethereum/doc_transaction.zen ':include :type=code gherkin')

 Which will produce an unsigned transaction, formatted in human-readable JSON, that should look like: